GLOBAL MARKETS-Wall St slumps again as investors shun risk

 Brent crude rebounded to shake off two days of losses as an unexpected decline in U.S. oil inventories outweighed deepening economic concerns.
 Brent crude LCOc1 settled up $4.11, at $106.68 a barrel, but was still down on the week after tumbling more than 6 percent last week.

 U.S. light crude CLc1 closed at $82.89, up $3.59, or 4.53 percent, after falling 8.7 percent in two prior trading days.
 It slid nearly 9 percent last week.
-(Additional reporting by Emily Flitter, Rodrigo Campos, Ashley Lau, Jonathan Leff and Jan Harvey in New York, and Jeb Blout in Rio de Janeiro; Editing by Diane Craft)
+(Additional reporting by Emily Flitter, Rodrigo Campos and Ashley Lau; Editing by Dan Grebler)

 * Says purchases equipment worth T$560.8 million ($18.03 million)